Professional Rodeo Cowboys Association: History

-The organization was created in 1936 when a group of cowboys walked out of a rodeo at Boston Garden to protest the actions of rodeo promoter W.T.
+The organization was created in 1936 when a group of cowboys walked out of a rodeo at the Boston Garden to protest the actions of rodeo promoter W.T.
 Johnson, who refused to add the cowboys' entry fees to the rodeo's total purse.
 Johnson finally gave in to the cowboys' demands, and the successful "strike" led to the formation of the Cowboys' Turtle Association.
 That name was chosen because, while they were slow to organize, when required they were unafraid to stick out their necks to get what they wanted, like turtles might do.
-Among the organizers was a woman, a four-time national bronc champion, Alice Greenough Orr.
+Among the organizers was a woman; Alice Greenough Orr, a four-time national bronc riding champion.

 In 1945, the Turtles changed their name to the Rodeo Cowboys Association, and in 1975, the organization became the Professional Rodeo Cowboys Association.

 The PRCA staff consists of about 70 full-time employees, but grows to nearly 100 during the peak rodeo season.

 The PRCA headquarters, established in 1979 in Colorado Springs, also houses the ProRodeo Hall of Fame and Museum of the American Cowboy.

 In 2006, the Cheyenne Frontier Days Hall of Fame inducted the PRCA into its hall of fame.